Deirror/ChaosCamp/RayTracing/Images/15_Project/README.md

   - reflections and refractions
   - custom backgrounds and textures
   - accelerations
-  - and more...
+  - ...

-  > [!WARNING]
+> [!NOTE]
 > All clips are generated in 20 fps, besides the video clip with global illumination applied, which is on 30 fps